Noncommutative Cotlar identities for groups acting on tree-like structures: Cotlar identities and multipliers

-\textbf{Conditional expectations.} Let $\N \subset \M$ be a von Neumann subalgebra of $\M$, that is a $\ast$-subalgebra that is also ultraweakly closed.
-If $\tau$ is a n.s.f. trace over $\M$ and $\tau{|}_\N$ is still semifinite, then it is easy to see that the inclusion $\iota: L_1(\N) \into L_1(\M)$ is isometric and its dual is a normal (i.e: ultraweakly continuous) \emph{conditional expectation} $\EE: \M \to \N \subset \M$.
-By conditional expectation we mean a \emph{unital and completely positive} normal map such that $\EE{|}_\N = \Id_\N$ and $\EE \circ \EE = \EE$.
-Recall that by Tomiyama's Theorem, see \cite[Theorem 1.5.10]{BroO2008}, $\EE$ is automatically $\N$-bimodular.
+\textbf{Conditional expectations.} Let $\N \subseteq \M$ be a von Neumann subalgebra of $\M$, that is a $\ast$-subalgebra that is also ultraweakly closed.
+If $\tau$ is a n.s.f. trace over $\M$ and $\tau{|}_\N$ is still semifinite, then it is easy to see that the inclusion $\iota: L_1(\N) \into L_1(\M)$ is isometric and its dual map is a normal (i.e: ultraweakly continuous) \emph{conditional expectation} $\EE: \M \to \N \subseteq \M$.
+By conditional expectation we mean a \emph{unital and completely positive} map such that $\EE{|}_\N = \Id_\N$.
+Recall that conditional expectations satisfy that $\EE \circ \EE = \EE$ and that, by Tomiyama's Theorem, see \cite[Theorem 1.5.10]{BroO2008}, $\EE$ is automatically $\N$-bimodular.

-Let $\sG_0 \subset \sG$ be two groups such that $\sG_0$ is open inside $\sG$.
+Let $\sG_0 \subseteq \sG$ be two groups such that $\sG_0$ is open inside $\sG$.
 Then $\sG_0$ is unimodular if $\sG$ is.
-Furthermore, the Plancherel trace $\tau_{\sG_0}$ of $\L \sG_0$ coincides with the Plancherel trace of $\L \sG$ restricted to $\L \sG_0$.
-Therefore there is a normal and trace-preserving conditional expectation $\EE: \L \sG \to \L \sG_0 \subset \L \sG$ that is given by the Fourier multiplier associated to $\1_{\sG_0}$ ie:
+Furthermore, the Plancherel trace $\tau_{\sG_0}$ of $\VN \sG_0$ coincides with the Plancherel trace of $\VN \sG$ restricted to $\VN \sG_0$.
+Therefore there is a normal and trace-preserving conditional expectation $\EE: \VN \sG \to \VN \sG_0 \subseteq \VN \sG$ that is given by the Fourier multiplier associated to $\1_{\sG_0}$ ie:

-The fact that $\EE$ is trace preserving allows us to extend $\EE$ as a contraction to all the $L_p$-spaces $1\leq p \leq \infty$, $\EE:L_p(\L \sG) \to L_p(\L \sG_0) \subset L_p(\L \sG)$.
+The fact that $\EE$ is trace preserving allows us to extend $\EE$ as a contraction to all the $L_p$-spaces $1\leq p \leq \infty$, $\EE:L_p(\VN \sG) \to L_p(\VN \sG_0) \subseteq L_p(\VN \sG)$.

-\textbf{Noncommutative Cotlar identities.} Most of this section up until the closed-formula characterization of the Cotlar identity in the proof of Theorem \ref{thm:TheoremA} follows closely the results obtained by Mei and Ricard and it is included here for the sake of completion.
+\textbf{Noncommutative Cotlar identities.} Most of this section up until the closed-formula characterization of the Cotlar identity in the proof of Theorem \ref{thm:TheoremA} follows closely the results obtained by Mei and Ricard and it is included here for the sake of {completeness}.